I beg to move,

 We know that many of the victims were retired nurses, teachers and factory or shop workers, and therefore not people of huge means, but one particular group is affected: small business owners who had no choice but to set up a pension.
 Does my hon.
 Friend agree that we owe a particular debt of honour to these small business owners who had to set up a pension and thought Equitable Life was a perfectly proper company to do that with?

-And many companies in this country encouraged their employees to invest with Equitable Life thinking that this was a safe haven.
+Many companies in this country encouraged their employees to invest with Equitable Life thinking that it was a safe haven.
 In fact I can speak from personal memory, in that I was an employee of BT at the time and we were encouraged to invest in Equitable Life.
 Thank goodness we had a choice—I made the right choice, but I could be in the position of the victims.

 I congratulate the hon.
 Gentleman and his co-chair, my hon.
 Friend the Member for Leeds North East (Fabian Hamilton), on all the work they have done.
 I should declare an interest, in that I had an Equitable Life policy.
 I lost a very small amount of money, but over 2,000 of my constituents will have lost much more.